drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L12/slides.md

 ## Summary

 - We discussed the importance of splitting data into training, validation, and test sets.
-- We delved Linear Regression and Logistic Regression with Gradient Descent, exploring practical implementations and theoretical foundations.
+- We delved into Linear Regression and Logistic Regression with Gradient Descent, exploring practical implementations and theoretical foundations.
 - Understanding these foundational concepts is crucial for advanced machine learning and model fine-tuning!

 <!--s-->